The paramedic program at Harford Community College prepares current EMTs to sit for the National Registry Exam and become certified paramedics.

 9 + 2 externships

-Minimum age of 18 with high school diploma or GED certificate
+At least 18 years of age with high school diploma or GED® certificate

 Letter of recommendation

-Classes must be taken in order as a cohort.
+Classes must be taken in order as a cohort and all students must take an entrance exam prior to the start of classes.

 EMS Core Competency Validation